 Rewards, recognition, and incentives are powerful ways to drive and reinforce positive employee behaviors.
-Embedding risk performance metrics into motivational systems and compensation structures can help drive positive risk-related behaviors, and ultimately, strengthen the risk culture.
+Embedding risk performance metrics into motivational systems and compensation structures can help drive positive risk-related behaviors and strengthen the risk culture.

 Evaluate and Report Progress with Quantitative and Qualitative Metrics

-The effectiveness and performance of the organization’s risk culture can be evaluated with metrics or indicators such as:
+The effectiveness and performance of the organization’s risk culture can be evaluated by looking at:

 - Risk management ownership by business units

-- Level of leadership and board support and sponsorship
+- Acceptable level of leadership and board support and sponsorship

 - Results of critical risk-related decisions